The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 Top page

-• Ask about the relationship between events
+• Ask about the relationship between variables

 (e.g., “Does creatine improve cognitive function?”)

-(e.g., “Can zinc supplements improve depression?”)
+(e.g., “Can zinc supplements reduce symptoms of depression?”)

-(e.g., “What is the impact of immigration on the economy?”)
+(e.g., “What is the economic impact of immigration?”)

-Consensus Literature Search ①: Grasp the Overview with “Quick Search”
+Consensus Literature Search Option 1: Get an Overview with Quick Search

 The Consensus literature search interface